 Lia said, “I have had no relief from these knots in my shoulder blade.
 I am now experiencing almost permanent pins & needles in my right arm and have trouble finding any relief!
 Any ideas?”

 Well, yes, I do have ideas.
 It’s hard knowing what might be going on long distance but I do have ideas.
-In this case, I suspect that muscles in the neck are causing both the knots and the arm sensation.
+In this case, I suspect that muscles in the neck are causing both the knots in her shoulder blade and the nerve pain in her arm.

 The pins and needles sensation and the knots in her shoulder blades could be caused by separate issues or they could have the same cause.